TimGrt/community-call-exercises/exercise-templates/README.md

 ansible-playbook python-webserver-with-template.yml -t kill
 ```

-The task to stop the webserver already exists, but it need to be adjusted with the tag.
+The task to stop the webserver already exists, but it needs to be adjusted with the tag.
 As the task uses a variable, you may need to modify more than one task...

 ## Task 4 (Bonus)